 The current regulatory environment may be impacted by future legislative developments, such as amendments to key provisions of the Dodd-Frank Act or changes to Fannie Mae and Freddie Mac, including with respect to how long they will continue to be in existence, the extent of their roles in the market and what forms they will take.
-There is a lack of clarity around both the timing and the exact details of any such regulatory reform and the impact of such potential reform on our operations.
+The impact of such potential reform on our operations is unknown.